mlanotte1998/SoftDevProject/report/doc.md

 What is the point of possibly splitting up certain columns of one DataFrame into different nodes?
 There have been comments about this being something that could be done but we are not sure why and if we should or really how one would go about managing all of that.
+Should we send messages in chunks if they are large or send some first message to alert the receiver of how many bytes the full incoming message is going to be for large columns?
+Is our Makefile structure okay?
+Should valgrind be running by default?

 ## Status
 All of the code to be reused has been brought over into the directory along with the tests for all of them.
-The tests are all together in one file and can be run together with the Makefile in the directory.
+The tests are all together in one folder and can be run together with the main Makefile with "make".
 The code to be reused can be split up into a few different types of classes.
 The first is utility classes; these include Object, String, Array, and the other common data structure classes.
 The next group of classes are the classes that are used by the DataFrame; this folder has all of the classes that were new for the DataFrame assignment.
+For network specific code, this is in the network folder, and related to that, the serialization code along with classes to be used as serialized messages are in their own folder.
 There is also a folder called store to hold objects pertaining to the KVStore / KDStore.
 An application folder exists to hold the Application class as well as subclasses of Application.
 The trivial application is included here.
 Lastly there is a folder for sorer code that came from the group 45000NE.
 There is one main.cpp file in the top level project directory that tests out reading in a file and creating a DataFrame with it along with running a simple map function on it.
 The tests have been run with valgrind to ensure that any memory issues that were in the code for the previous assignments have been fixed.
 When running the main executable with valgrind and the megabyte.sor file there is no memory leaks or memory errors.
+Currently the network functionality is incomplete.
+Code debt for the serialization classes was forgotten about until recently so a lot of time was spent on cleaning up some of that along with planning how to go at the network functionality.
+For the moment, the planned implementation of the network behavior is to have each KDStore hold a Node pointer so that the each acts as it's own node.
+There will be a thread in the application for running the application specific code (for example the given Demo code), and then another thread for running the Node server so that it will be able to handle another node waiting to get a DataFrame from it.
+It took a while to come to this idea after messing around with threads in different places and having the store not be a pointer in the Application class.